18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 * Then reach out to [TTS-Talentteam@gsa.gov](mailto:tts-talentteam@gsa.gov) to obtain Front Office approval

 ## Posting a Detail Opportunity within GSA
-* If you are considering posting a detail opportunity you should first get approval from your supervisor and the Assistant Commissioner (AC) of your office
+* If you are considering posting a detail opportunity you should first get approval from your supervisor and Business Unit Director
 * If you plan to pay for this detail, then you must have a vacant position number available on your team
 * To post a detail opportunity, available to all of GSA, you will have to complete [this form](https://insite.gsa.gov/topics/training-and-development/opportunity-network/post-an-opportunity)
   * If the detail opportunity has a PD (series-title-grade) associated with it, then only applicants who are at or above that grade level are eligible to apply (Project network does not allow for details to a higher grade)